Artic144/Stardew-damage-calculator/README.md

 In general, the game handles all weapon stats, boosts, etc. behind the scenes and then creates the tooltips afterwards.
 Speed and Critical Chance (both discussed below) also have weird tooltip calculations that can be confusing, but stats like Defense and Knockback should always be accurate to the tooltip (see `StardewValley::Tools::MeleeWeapon.drawTooltip` for specifics).

-So in summary, weapons have their base stats stored in `Weapons.xnb`, which the game then loads and changes based on a weapon's buffs.
-The tooltips you see on a weapon are *not* directly affecting it, but are a reflection of the buffs it already has.
+So in summary, weapons have their base stats stored in `Weapons.xnb`, which the game then loads to calculate things like forged mineral buffs.
+The tooltips you see on a weapon are *not* directly affecting it, but are a reflection of the stats it already has.

 #### Forges